-- 13. Direction, oversight and management of the day-to-day business of the Council shall be provided by a full-time staff led by a chief executive officer to be known as the President, selected and appointed by the Board. - 14.
-The appointment of a person to be the Council's President shall be proposed by the Board Chair, and approved by at least seven of the Governors, for an indeterminate term at a specified compensation to be adjusted annually.
+13. Direction, oversight and management and the day-to-day business of the Council shall be provided by a full-time staff led by a chief executive officer to be known as the President, selected and appointed by the Board.

+14. The appointment of a person to be the Council's President shall be proposed by the Board Chair, and approved by at least seven of the Governors, for an indeterminate term at a specified compensation with annual cost of living adjustments.
 The President may be removed by the Board by the votes of at least seven of the Governors.